Every so often a very sad story appears on the news about cases of abuse of elderly patients in care homes, having being restrained in their chairs.

 - Are they agitated in their chair?
 Are they constantly moving, trying to get a better sitting position or trying to stand up?
 Do they look like they are in pain?
 Improving their level of comfort can reduce agitation, allowing them to sit peacefully and rest.

 Can they sit up straight independently or is their body falling to the side, or sliding forward?
 They might require some additional postural support to maintain a mid-line postural position.
 If their posture is affected by muscle weakness, a spinal condition like scoliosis, or gravity, they are likely to be uncomfortable and at risk of falls and sliding out of the chair.

 Reduce Restraint and Prevent Falls with the AtlantaTM Chair

-The Atlanta™from Seating Matters has been called a 'Magic Chair' in the past by clinicians.
+The Atlanta™ from Seating Matters has been called a 'Magic Chair' in the past by clinicians.
 With its deep reclined seat and back angle recline, it creates a very safe and comfortable position for patients.
 It comes with an adjustable angle leg rest for optimum comfort.
-Its has been shown to reduce involuntary movements in patients with conditions such as Huntington's disease and can reduce agitation in patients with dementia.
+In some cases, patients with conditions such as Huntington's disease have experienced a reduction in involuntary movements in the past and numerous patients with dementia have shown a reduction in agitation when using this chair properly.
 It is a fantastic chair to consider for any patient who presents as a falls risk.

-If you ever need our advice or an independent opinion - we encourage you to call us at any time with your questions or queries and we'd be happy to help and provide our advice.
-We have trained Seating Specialists at the end of the phone ready to help.
-Click here to ask for our expert advice.
+If there is anything we can assist you with, we encourage you call us at any times with your questions or queries and we'd be happy to help and provide our advice.
+We have trained Seating Specialists at the end of the phone, on email or live chat ready to help.